Chapter 6

 Invisible devotees

 Today I was alone in the house.
-While meditating in the small room which they keep solely for that purpose, I heard people singing kiirtan: Baba nam kevalam.
+While meditating in a small meditation room I heard people singing Baba nam kevalam.

-I broke my meditation, stood up, and walked out of the room in the direction of the kiirtan.
+So I broke my meditation and walked out of the room in the direction of the kiirtan.
 But after taking a few steps outside the room I couldn’t hear the kiirtan anymore.
-I went outside the house.
-Only birds were singing.

-“Strange,” I thought, and went back to resume my meditation.
+So I went back to resume my meditation.
 When I sat down, immediately my mind became concentrated.

 A few minutes later I again heard people singing kiirtan.

-“Yes,” I said.
-“But I had a peculiar experience in your meditation room.
-I heard people singing kiirtan again and again, but nobody was there.”
+In the meditation room, I heard people singing kiirtan again and again, but nobody was there.

-Though we all laughed, I felt her idea was not far from the truth.
+We all laughed, I felt that idea was not far from the truth.

 Baba exposes my secret

 Patna.
-A Filipino Dada who was held in the same jail as Baba for the last nine months was released today.
+A Filipino Dada who was held in the same jail as Baba for the last 9 months was released today.

 I was shocked.
 Though I accept that Baba is omniscient, I never expected He would notice and expose such mundane things about me even when I was not present.
 And I am sure absolutely no one could have noticed I was not doing my asanas because I always shift from room to room during the evening since coming to Patna.